AARTA - Akita Advocates Relocation Team Arizona

 WITHOUT OUR WONDERFUL & DEDICATED VOLUNTEERS, ADOPTERS, FOSTERS AND THOSE WHO HELP GET THE WORD OUT, WE COULD NOT SAVE ANY OF THEM.

 BOWL-A-RAMA is one of our biggest annual fundraisers every year.
-Each year that we've participated, we raised a minimum of $1000 annually and hope to increase that amount in 2012.Help us beat our previous record meet this year's goal of $2,000!!
+Each year that we've participated, we raised a minimum of $1000 annually and hope to increase that amount in 2015.Help us beat our previous record meet next year's goal of $2,000!!
 We can do any kind of creative program to Promote Bowl-A-Rama ---- We're open to hearing your ideas!

 The last thing we want to do is leave Akitas sitting in the shelter to die, but without increased support and fundraising, we sadly have no choice and cannot save them all.